michel-leonard/C-Quadratic-Sieve/README.md

 | 7 | `340282366920938463463374607431768211457`  | 150 ms
 | 8 | `115792089237316195423570985008687907853269984665640564039457584007913129639937`  | 3 min

-Tests like software development were made by laptop Honor MagicBook on Windows (64-bit).\
+These tests like software development were made by laptop Honor MagicBook on Windows (64-bit).\
 One of the largest number factored during development was the 79 digits 8th Fermat Number.

 # Mersenne numbers factorization